telehash/telehash.github.io/network.md

 }]
 ```

-## Packet types
-When a packet is being processed from the network initially, it's
-JSON must contain a `type` field with a string value of `open` or
-`line`, each of which determine how to process the BODY of the packet:

- * [`open`](#open) - this is a request to establish a new encrypted session
- * [`line`](#line) - this is an encrypted packet for an already established session

 <a name="open" />
-### `open` - Establishing a Line
+## `open` - Establishing a Line

-A packet of `"type":"open"` is used to establish a temporary encrypted
-session between any two hashnames, this session is called a "line".
-You must know a public key of the recipient in order to send an `open` packet to them.
-The detailed requirements to create/process open packets are defined by the [Cipher Set](cipher_sets.md) being used between two hashnames.
+A packet read from the network that has a HEAD of length 1 is always an `open`, with the single HEAD byte being the CSID used by the sender.

-The BODY of the open packet will be a binary encrypted blob, once decrypted by the process defined in the Cipher Set that is being used, it will contain another "inner" packet.
-Here's an example of the JSON content of this inner packet before encryption:
+The BODY is the encrypted binary that only that selected [Cipher Set](cipher_sets.md) can process into an "inner" packet.
+Here's an example of the JSON content of this decrypted inner packet:

 ```js
 {